Totally Nonnegative Tropical Flags and the Totally Nonnegative Flag Dressian: Parametrization of the Totally Nonnegative Complete Flag Variety

 \begin{lemma} Read from bottom to top, the vertices on the left of $G_{v,w}$ are $v(1)',v(2)',\ldots,v(n)'$. \end{lemma} \begin{proof} This follows from the fact that the $s_i$ which are in $\bm{v}$ cause us to swap the primed vertices on strands $i$ and $i+1$. \end{proof}

-\ptitle{Useful results for later} We now state and prove a previously-known result {\cite[Proposition 5.1]{RW}}, but we give a new proof using the machinery introduced in this section.
+\ptitle{Useful results for later} We now state and prove a previously known result {\cite[Proposition 5.1]{RW}}, but we give a new proof using the machinery introduced in this section.
 We adopt the notation $[k]'\coloneqq \{1',2',\ldots,k'\}$.

-\begin{lemma} Let $v\leq w$, $k\in [n]$ and $\bm{a}\in\mathbb{R}_{>0}^{\ell(w)-\ell(v)}$.
-Then, for any $I\in {\binom{[n]}{k}}$, the \Pl coordinate $P_I(M_{v,w}(\bm{a}))$ is a subtraction free polynomial combination of the weights $\bm{a}$.
-Moreover, each path collection from $[|I|]'$ to $I$ contributes a term to $P_I(M_{v,w}(\bm{a}))$. \end{lemma} \begin{proof} From \cref{LGVcor} and \cref{LGVMR}, we see that such a path collection does indeed contribute term to an expression for $P_I$.
-What needs to be verified is that all path collections contribute a positive expression in \cref{LGVcor}.
-The sets of vertical edges used in two different path collections with the same source and sink sets cannot properly contain one another or equal one another.
-If a path collection $P$ contributed a negative expression in \cref{LGVcor}, then we could set the weights of all vertical edges not involved in $P$ close to $0$ and make the weights of the vertical edges which are involved in $P$ large.
-Then \cref{LGVcor} would evaluate to a negative number.
-Since this evaluates to a \Pl coordinates, this contradicts \cref{forwarddir}. \end{proof}
+\begin{lemma} Let $v\leq w\in \mathfrak{S}_n$, $k\in [n]$ and $\bm{a}\in\mathbb{R}_{>0}^{\ell(w)-\ell(v)}$.
+Then, for any $I\in {\binom{[n]}{k}}$ the \Pl coordinate $P_I(M_{v,w}(\bm{a}))$ is a subtraction free polynomial combination of the weights $\bm{a}$.
+Moreover, each non-intersecting path collection from $[|I|]'$ to $I$ in $G_{v,w}(\bm{a})$ contributes a term to $P_I(M_{v,w}(\bm{a}))$. \end{lemma} \begin{proof} From \Cref{cor:LGVcor} and \Cref{LGVMR}, we see that each such non-intersecting path collection does indeed contribute a term to $P_I$.
+What needs to be verified is that all such terms have positive coefficients.
+A non-intersecting path collection is determined by its vertical edges.
+Thus, there is no cancellation in $P_I$ between the monomials corresponding to different path collections.
+Suppose towards a contradiction that a non-intersecting path collection $P$ contributed a term with a negative coefficient in \Cref{LGVcor}, then we could fix the weights of all vertical edges not involved in $P$ and make the weights of the vertical edges which are involved in $P$ large.
+Then, for those weights, the expression in \Cref{LGVcor} would be negative.
+However, \Cref{cor:LGVcor} and \Cref{LGVMR} tell us that this expression is a \Pl coordinate of a flag in $\Fl_n^{\geq0}$ and thus must be positive for any positive weights by \Cref{forwarddir}. \end{proof}

-\begin{proof}[Proof of \cref{pathcollections}] This is immediate from \cref{sumonly}. \end{proof}
+\begin{proof}[Proof of \Cref{pathcollections}] This is immediate from \Cref{sumonly}. \end{proof}

-The following corollary is stated in a more detailed form in {\cite[Lemma 3.11]{KW}}.
-We will revisit the full result in section \cref{generealextremals}, but for now just need this simpler form.